vanillabp/business-cockpit/README.md

     * `date`: A Date object which will be rendered as a date
     * `date-time`: A Date object which will be rendered as a timestamp
 * Define explicit colors in `ui/bc-shared/src/theme/index.ts`
+* React-Dev-Shell: Changed parameters of DevShell component
+* fetch-API: change from dispatch- to toast-function
+*